 - Small to Mid-Sized SaaS Companies:

-These companies generally allocate between 10-20% of their SEO budget towards link building.
+Link building often accounts for 10–20% of these businesses’ expenditures.
 Given that SaaS businesses often target niche markets, quality link acquisition becomes a priority over volume.
 As these businesses scale, they may increase their link-building budget, particularly if they’re looking to expand their online presence.

 - Enterprise SaaS Companies: